“They both ultimately love each other very much.”

 The Witcher‘s video games are queerer than the Netflix show.
 The third installment of the game series even features a character called Mislav, who became a hermit after his male lover dies by suicide.

-Season one of The Witcher is now streaming on Netflix.
-Watch the trailer below.
+Season two of The Witcher is now streaming on Netflix.